rabuchaim/fastratelimiter/README.md

 - `block_time`: Specify the blocking time if an IP reaches the number specified in the `rate_limit` parameter within the time window specified in the `per` parameter.
 If you specify 0, the IP will be released as soon as the current second changes. **You can change this value at any time without having to recreate the object.**

+- `debug`: If you want to enable the debug mode, set this parameter to True or export the environment variable `FASTRATELIMITER_DEBUG=1`. **You can enable debugging using the environment variable any time without having to recreate the object.**

+    - The debug messages will be printed to the console and will include information about blocked IPs, access granted, and other relevant details.

+- `normalize_invalid_cidr`: If you want to enable the normalization of invalid CIDRs of NoLimitList, set this parameter to True.

 - `no_limit_list`: Here you can enter the IPs or network blocks (CIDR) that will be exempt from the rate limit check, that is, you can make as many calls as you want without being blocked and they will not be included in the statistics. **You can add or remove IPs from this list at runtime.** Ex: `['1.1.1.1','2.2.2.2/32','3.3.3.0/24','10.0.0.0/8']`.

     >> Attention: `10.0.0.10/8` is AN INVALID CIDR - `10.0.0.0/8` is A VALID CIDR - `10.0.0.10/32` is A VALID CIDR.

+    >> From version 1.1.0, the NoLimitList can normalize invalid CIDRs, so you can add `10.10.10.10/24` and it will be converted to `10.10.10.0/24`.
+And automatically will avoid CIDRs overlapping, if you add `10.10.10.0/24` and try to add `10.10.10.10/32`, it will be rejected.

     - **NoLimitList Management**: The `FastRateLimiter.no_limit_list` is a list-type object to manage the list of allowed networks and perform quick searches. **You can add or remove IPs from this list at runtime.**